Graph Neural Networks with convolutional ARMA filters: Rational filters for graph signals

-An ARMA filter can approximate well any desired filter response $h(\lambda)$ thanks to a rational design that allows to model a larger variety of filter shapes, compared to a polynomial filter~\cite{tremblay2018design}.
+An ARMA filter can approximate well any desired filter response $h(\lambda)$ thanks to a rational design that, compared to polynomial filters, can model a larger variety of filter shapes~\cite{tremblay2018design}.
 The filter response of an ARMA filter of order $K$, denoted in the following as ARMA\textsubscript{K}, reads